Police motorcycle: Motorcycles used

-In Japan, police motorcycles are affectionately called shirobai (白バイ, "white motorcycle"), due to their predominantly white livery.
+In Japan, police motorcycles are affectionately called shirobai (白バイ, "white motorcycle"), due to their predominantly all-white livery.
 Motorcycles were first introduced for police use by the Tokyo Metropolitan Police Department in 1918, and adopted the all-white color scheme nationally in 1936.
 Meguro motorcycles provided many early shirobai, along with the Honda CB series, while the Honda VFR series are popular today.
 Internationally, the Honda ST and Yamaha FJ series are popular options.

 The Los Angeles Police Department first tested the Zero Motorcycles MMX electric motorcycle in 2014, becoming the first department to add electric bikes to its fleet.
 Zero has since announced that it now supplies over 100 agencies with several colleges and university agencies using them as their primary vehicle.
 The motorcycle was praised over the traditional bulky Harley-Davidson and BMW bikes for its stealth, low operational costs, immediate tactical advantage, and low environmental footprint.